kaufmajo/dotfiles/README.md

 # Dotfiles

-This setup is inspired by Jess Archer from a laracast.com series.
+This setup is inspired by <a href="https://github.com/jessarcher/dotfiles">Jess Archer</a> from a <a href="https://laracasts.com">Laracasts.com</a> series.
 Thank you!

+## Environment

+For my installation I am using Windows terminal, running a Debian distribution with WSL2.

-## WSL2 Terminal installs
+## WSL2 Terminal installs (used by Neovim plugins)

 ```
 sudo apt install make